Anna Katharina Flaunts Spectacular Figure In Skimpy Bikini While Posing With A Surfboard

-Anna Katharina tantalized many of her 1.3 million Instagram fans on Wednesday, July 22, with a hot new update that saw her in a skimpy bikini that allowed them to get a full look of her enviable body.
+Anna Katharina tantalized many of her 1.3 million Instagram fans on Wednesday, July 22, with a hot new update that saw her in a skimpy bikini as she offered admirers a full look at her enviable body.

 Anna sizzled in a stylish bikini that boasted a floral print in purple, pink and dark red against a baby blue background.
 It also included maroon lace details on the inner edges of the top’s triangles, matching the color of the second surfboard.
-The cups were small and widely spaced, putting quite a bit of her cleavage on display.
+The cups were small and widely spaced, helping her put quite a bit of her cleavage on display.

 Her matching bottoms had thin ties that sat low on her hips, exposing her strong obliques.
 The bottoms also had the same lace detail along the top.